 Most people will experience loss at some point in their lives.
 Grief is a reaction to any form of loss.
 Bereavement is a type of grief involving the death of a loved one.

-Bereavement refers specifically to the process of recovering from the death of a loved one.
-Grief is a reaction to any form of loss.
-Both encompass a range of feelings from deep sadness to anger, and the process of adapting to a significant loss can vary dramatically from one person to another, depending on his or her background, beliefs, relationship to what was lost, and other factors.
+Bereavement and grief encompass a range of feelings from deep sadness to anger.
+The process of adapting to a significant loss can vary dramatically from one person to another.
+It often depends on a person’s background, beliefs, and relationship to what was lost.

 Find a Therapist

 Grieving behaviors also have a wide range.
 Some people find comfort in sharing their feelings among company.
 Other people may prefer to be alone with their feelings, engaging in silent activities like exercising or writing.

 The different feelings, thoughts, and behaviors people express during grief can be categorized into two main styles: instrumental and intuitive.
 Most people display a blend of these two styles of grieving: